Table of Contents

 - After the buccal cavity, the oesophagus is the next point of contact for food into the gastrointestinal tract.

-- Responsible in preventing the entry of food into the windpipe by controlling the movement of the epiglottis.
+- Responsible for preventing the entry of food into the windpipe by controlling the movement of the epiglottis.

-- Radially symmetric contractions of oesophagus help push food downwards.
+- Radially symmetric contractions of the oesophagus help push food downwards.

 - Rhythmic contractions and relaxations of oesophageal muscles result in the swift movement of food towards the gastro-oesophageal junction.